gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 }
 ```

-## GameBase - common/GameBase.qml
+## Base component for games - GameBase
-This component acts a common component of all playable games.
+This component act as a common component of all playable games.
 It will provide information like the games name or the wanted background.
 It also provides a common way to communicate score changes or game over.
 These signals will later be handled by the `GameScene`.

 ```
 import QtQuick 2.0
+import VPlay 2.0

 Item {
-    property string gameName                // For displaying the game's name property string gameBackgroundOverlay   // Image to be layed over the the background property string isEndless               // Decides if gameTime counter goes up or down signal increaseScore(int amount)        // Increase score by given amount signal gameOver()                       // Trigger gameover from inside the game }
+    property string gameName                // For displaying the game's name property string gameBackgroundOverlay   // Image to be layed over the the background property int gameDuration               // The duration of the game or -1 if endless signal increaseScore(double amount)     // Increase score by given amount signal gameOver()                       // Trigger gameover from inside the game }
 ```

-## Game UI - scene/GameScene
+## Game UI/Environment - GameScene
-This scene should provide the common UI for available games and methods to load a specific game.
+This scene should provide the common UI for available games, methods to load a specific game and common non-game specific methods.

 Lets start off with loading a game.
 The code below allows to load a specific game out of the games folder.
-If there is a file `qml/games/level001-fire-endless.qml` the method call will be `loadGame("level001-fire-endless")`.
+If there is a file `qml/games/Game001_Fire_Survival.qml` the method call will be `loadGame("Game001_Fire_Survival")`.
 ```
 import VPlay 2.0
 import QtQuick 2.0